tochman/the_blue_print/chapters/07-5-advanced-hooks.md

 ```
 :::

-## Resource Management and Cleanup Patterns
+## Resource management and cleanup patterns

 Advanced hooks often need to manage complex resources with sophisticated cleanup strategies to prevent memory leaks and resource contention.